5G DAS (Distributed Antenna Systems)

 You may have heard of mmWave 5G which includes features such as Massive MIMO and Beamforming.
 These are some seriously exciting technologies that can only be delivered when every antenna in a system is ‘intelligent’.
 This is typically the architecture of a small cell system (which doesn’t currently support true multi-operator implementations).
 There will be times and use cases in buildings for high dwell locations where there may be a viable solution, however, it would be rare (and expensive) to deploy such a system throughout the building.
 This is where DAS and 5G diverge, but this is only one facet of the 5G ecosystem.

-What we do know is that initial 5G deployments across the world are primarily happening in the sub 6GHz bands with the 3600MHz bands, being a popular choice globally (and in Australia).
+It has become apparent 5G deployments are primarily happening in the sub 6GHz bands with the 3600-3800MHz bands, being a popular choice globally (and in Australia).
 This is important because the 3600Mhz 5G band can be supported by DAS components to varying degrees.
 In addition to the deployment of 5G on this new band, operators are rolling out low band 5G and refarming their existing spectrum.
 This involves the carriers re-farming their existing spectrum, something which we have seen previously in the migration from 2G, 3G, 4G and now 5G.
 Telstra has recently announced its plans to reuse the current 3G 850MHz spectrum to 5G by 2024.
 Likewise, Optus is looking to reform their existing 2300MHz spectrum from 4G over to 5G enabling increased compatibility of New and Old Distributed Antenna Systems

 This is all great news for 5G Distributed Antenna Systems as it means that modern DAS will have an onramp into 5G, you won’t be able to get 5G on a DAS system built-in 1999 (there are plenty out there) but there should be opportunities for a well-designed MCF2018 DAS system to see some form of 5G services in the future.